openmsr/CAD_to_OpenMC/paper.md

 Figure \ref{fig:voldiff} shows
 differences in volumes between the discretized models and the exact CAD-model for the various objects making up the parts.
-Volumes have been calculated using a built-in of our CAD-package, whereas volumes from the discretized models have been computed using the stochastic volume computation feature of OpenMC [@openmc_2013].
+Volumes have been calculated using a built-in feature of our CAD-package, whereas volumes from the discretized models have been computed using the stochastic volume computation feature of OpenMC [@openmc_2013].
 In the latter case volumes are being computed by sampling a number of points within a set boundary, while recording volume each point falls